-- Advocating for the increased recognition of these programs - Providing access to the textbooks used in the General Program - Presenting talks on the opportunities these programs provide - Providing peer groups for students new to the programs or for students considering the programs - · Gumball machine!!! - More reasons to follow been in the mood and he had faked it emotionally, this made more sense, but wasn't nearly as funny.
+- Advocating for the increased recognition of these programs - Providing access to the textbooks used in the General Program - Presenting talks on the opportunities these programs provide - Providing peer groups for students new to the programs or for students considering the programs - Gumball machine!!! - More reasons to follow made more sense, but wasn't nearly as funny.